-If you discover a bump on your neck, behind your ear, or in other locations, it is likely a swollen lymph node.
-While chances are the swelling will be nothing more serious that a common cold, it’s important to have your doctor assess the gland to rule our more serious concerns, such as an injury, inflammation, parasites and cancer.
+If you discover a lump on your neck, behind your ear, or in other locations, it is likely a swollen lymph node.
+While chances are the swelling will be nothing more serious than a common cold, it’s important to have your doctor assess the gland to rule our more serious concerns, such as an injury, inflammation, parasites, and cancer.
 Some of the most common causes of swollen lymph nodes situated in the neck specifically are:

 • The common cold, measles, chickenpox, mono, and other common viruses as well as more serious conditions, such as herpes and HIV

 • Strep, staph, cat scratch disease, tuberculosis, and other bacterial diseases as well as [email protected] transmitted conditions, such as syphilis and chlamydia

 • Toxoplasmosis and other parasitic infestations

 • Lupus, rheumatoid arthritis, and a number of other inflammatory conditions